BrouZie/sokratOS/README.md

 # SokratOS

-> A biased, opinionated Arch Linux + Hyprland setup focused on productivity, customization and aesthetics
+> A biased, opinionated Arch Linux + Hyprland setup focused on productivity, customization, aesthetics and vim motions

 SokratOS is a comprehensive dotfiles and configuration system for Arch Linux featuring the Hyprland compositor.
 It provides an elegant, functional desktop environment with dynamic theming, custom utilities, and a curated selection of tools for development and daily use.

+> [!IMPORTANT]
+> **sokratOS is built around Vim-style navigation.** Most menus, navigation, and custom shortcuts assume `hjkl` and `Ctrl + p/n`.
+> If you’re new to Vim motions, run `vimtutor` in your terminal to get up to speed.

 ## ✨ Features